ProfessorManhattan/docs-packer/contributing/overview.md

 ## Overview

+Our VM images aim to be minimal, performant, and pretty.
+They are minimal because they remove unnecessary files and are compressed before uploading them to VagrantUp.
+Our images are performant because we choose the right configurations.
+We also ensure there is a seemless experience by including the Plymouth boot loader.

-[chef/bento](https://github.com/chef/bento/tree/master/packer_templates) has already done most of the work we are trying to accomplish.
-They have Packer templates for everything except Archlinux and Mac OS X. Since it has a huge following, updates are likely to be provided.
-We will be using chef/bento as our upstream provider wherever possible.
-They provide shell scripts that do a lot of the setup we need to initialize boxes.
-In each of our repositories, we will include chef/bento as a submodule.
-By doing this, we will be able to symlink the shell scripts into our scripts folder.
-This repository serves as an example.
+A popular repository on GitHub called [chef/bento](https://github.com/chef/bento/tree/master/packer_templates) has already done most of the work we are trying to accomplish.
+They have Packer templates for everything we aim to support except Archlinux and Mac OS X. Since it has a huge following, updates are likely to be provided.
+We use chef/bento's source wherever possible.
+They provide shell scripts that do a lot of the setup needed to initialize boxes.
+In each of our repositories, you can see that we symlink into a chef/bento submodule.
+By doing this, we are able to receive updates directly from our upstream code provider.

-There are a few changes that need to be done.
-The first thing we will be doing is having one file named `template.json` in each OS family repository.
-Through automation, our vagrantup.com pages will (down the road) have the built boxes at all the different versions.
-This will be done automatically by using a project that another contractor made called [LatestOS](https://pypi.org/project/latestos/).
-The latest version of each Linux OS will be checked and compiled on a cron job on multiple machines so we can generate the assets for:
+However, chef/bento's work is not perfect for our use case.
+There are a few changes we make to each of our repositories.
+The `template.json` is reformatted to be neater and slightly easier to read.
+There are additional scripts we run to convert the distribution into a desktop environment.
+Ideally, five years from now, if you go to our VagrantUp repositories you will be able to browse through all the various releases in any OS distribution.
+Our goal is to accomplish this through automation by:

+* Including the vagrant-cloud post-processor
+* Leveraging [LatestOS](https://pypi.org/project/latestos/) to automatically detect the latest release of the Linux variants we build boxes for (This allows us to automatically have the latest upstream changes on our VagrantUp desktop images.)

+### Virtualization Platforms

+We aim to support the following virtualization platforms:

 * Parallels
 * Hyper-V